What this planner does

 Buying carbon removal is not the same as receiving verified tons by the date your organization plans to claim them.
 Projects can slip, MRV (measurement, reporting, and verification) can take longer than expected, and supplier performance can vary across pathways such as direct air capture, biochar, mineralization, or enhanced weathering.
-This Delivery Assurance Portfolio Planner helps you translate those uncertainties into a simple, comparable set of portfolio metrics: how much to contract, what you can reasonably expect to receive on time, and what the financial exposure looks like if you miss your target.
+This Delivery Assurance Portfolio Planner helps you translate those uncertainties into a small set of practical portfolio metrics: how much to contract, what you can reasonably expect to receive on time, and what the financial exposure may look like if the portfolio misses its target.

 How to use the calculator

-3. Estimate on-time delivery probability.
-This is a portfolio-weighted probability that contracted tons arrive by your target date.
-If you have multiple suppliers, you can approximate this as a weighted average by contracted volume.
+- Estimate on-time delivery probability.
+Use a portfolio-level probability that contracted tons arrive by the target date.

-5. Set a penalty per shortfall ton.
-Use a proxy that reflects make-good purchases, contractual damages, or an internal reputational/compliance cost.
+- Set a penalty per shortfall ton.
+This can stand in for make-good purchases, contractual damages, internal compliance consequences, or reputational cost.

-7. Set discount rate and delivery delay.
-These inputs apply a simple time-value-of-money adjustment to penalties over the delay period.
+- Set discount rate and delivery delay.
+These inputs add a basic time-value-of-money adjustment to the shortfall penalty.

 Core concepts and formulas

-• Buffer purchase: extra contracted tons above the target (as a percentage).
+- Buffer purchase: extra contracted tons above the target, expressed as a percentage.

-• Diversification bonus: a simplified adjustment that increases reliability to reflect risk reduction from spreading purchases across suppliers/pathways.
+- Diversification bonus: a simplified adjustment that increases reliability to reflect risk reduction from spreading purchases across suppliers or pathways.

 Contracted tons are calculated from the target and buffer: